isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-chalk-paint-for-furniture.markdown

 ### [4.
 KILZ 00004804 Chalk Decorative Paint, 1 Quart](https://www.amazon.com/dp/B07GFF1DDC/?tag=p-policy-20)
 Kilz is one of the few chalk paints that are designed with the high formulation and can be used on new and old furniture regardless of the existing finish.

-It plays a very vital role in improving the looks of your surface.Â Its thick formation is very helpful to achieve good coverage and does well in providing hide for the surfaces.
+It plays a very vital role in improving the looks of your surface.
+Its thick formation is very helpful to achieve good coverage and does well in providing hide for the surfaces.
-One quart of this paint can cover approximately 100 square ft.Â  However, before application, proper surface cleaning from dust and other dirt should be done to promote the adhesiveness of this chalk paint.
+One quart of this paint can cover approximately 100 square ft.
+However, before application, proper surface cleaning from dust and other dirt should be done to promote the adhesiveness of this chalk paint.
 In order to achieve a good surface, you need to apply at least two coats of this paint.
 It takes an average of one hour for this paint to dry but a second coat can only be applied after approximately 2 hours.
 You can use it on wood surfaces and others including metals, stones, and concrete.
 In case of spillage, the paint is very simple to clean with just water and soap.
 Pros: